HarrydeBug/1006-34MHz-to-4.4GHz-Frequency-Synthesizer/README.md

-# 1006-34MHz-to-4.4GHz-Frequency-Synthesizer
+# 1006 Frequency-Synthesizer
-Arduino Software for 34MHz to 4.4GHz Frequency Synthesizer
+Arduino Software for ZachTek Frequency Synthesizer 2

+Version 1 use a ADF4351  34MHz to 4.4GHz
+Version 2 use a ADF4350 138MHz to 4.4GHz